 Many critics have countered that the absence of creativity and repeat of movies in the industry is not due to a talent shortage but rather a fear of commercial failure.
 According to an opinion piece from DMARGE, author Bec Milligan, states that Hollywood is unwilling to place significant bets on fresh movies because it is obvious that remakes and reboots are successful and have been for quite some time.
 This example is shown in the top box office hits of this year.
 The majority of the top 10 box office successes of this year are sequels to films that have already made a name for themselves, such as the Marvel universe franchise, “Top Gun: Maverick”, and the Minions series.
 This can also be seen with highly anticipated films such as, “Avatar: The Way of Water,” “The Little Mermaid,” and “Snow White.”
 The majority of big budget films that are released are sequels to popular movies because producers seek a project guaranteed to be a hit.
 The cycle of sequel production prevents new films from joining the Hollywood industry, thus preventing upcoming and original filmmakers.

 For this reason, new and original stories, generated by unknown quantities, get short shrift.
-The public are spoon fed that same old stories, with variations, until such time as the figures fall off.
+The public are spoon fed the same old stories, with variations, until such time as the figures fall off.
 Then, Hollywood waits another ten years.
 So that a fresh crop of movie goers have matured sufficiently to qualify as a new market for the same old remakes.
 And get this, in the majority of cases the newbies actually believe that what they are seeing is the original.
 Especially so with the Bond franchise.
 The last batch of teenagers believing that Daniel Craig was the original bond.
 And that is because they swallow the hype, hook line and sinker.

 Even so, if you are developing original content, it pays to sew up the copyright.
 Eventually Hollywood will be desperate enough to take a chance.
 Or, it might be that via publishing, new authors could eventually have sufficient funds to consider making their own movie.
 In which case, boo, hoo, to Hollywood.
 Then, it's all down to a distribution deal.
-And looking for a way to do that without the dominant players.
+And looking for a way to do that without involving the dominant players.
+Tricky!

 Many say that even though the sequels are based on previously established pieces of work, they still contain some element of originality.
 To some extent, this point is accepted.
 Obviously, not all franchises get worse with time, such as Harry Potter.
 However, sequel plots eventually get run down and lose their originality.
 For example,